onsi/ginkgo/docs/index.md

 ## Ginkgo CLI Overview

 This chapter provides a quick overview and tour of the Ginkgo CLI.
-For comprehensive details about all of the Ginkgo CLI's flags, run `ginkgo help`.
+For comprehensive details of Ginkgo CLI's flags, run `ginkgo help`.
 To get information about Ginkgo's implicit `run` command (i.e. what you get when you just run `ginkgo`) run `ginkgo help run`.

 The Ginkgo CLI is the recommended and supported tool for running Ginkgo suites.
 While you _can_ run Ginkgo suites with `go test` you must use the CLI to run suites in parallel and to aggregate profiles.
 There are also a (small) number of `go test` flags that Ginkgo does not support - an error will be emitted if you attempt to use these (for example, `go test -count=N`, use `ginkgo -repeat=N` instead).